SoHo

 If you’re interested in seeing some celebrities as you dine, then

-check out Mercer Kitchen and Fiamma Osteria..
-An equally appetizing
+check out Mercer Kitchen and Fiamma Osteria.

-Cub Room for high quality American fare and Dos Caminos SoHo for a taste
+Check out the Cub Room for high quality American fare and Dos Caminos

-of contemporary Mexican plates.
 Craving sweets and gourmet coffee?
-Once
+Once Upon a Tart and Ceci-Cela have

-Upon a Tart and Ceci-Cela have all the treats you need.
+all the treats you need.

 Come to Cipriani SoHo or the Grand Bar and Lounge at the SoHo Grand